Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 1) Name the outcome (not the activity)

-If the “owner” can complete their work and still fail the business, you’ve assigned activity ownership.
+If the “owner” can complete their work and still fail the business, you have assigned activity ownership.

 Outcome ownership sounds like: